+In all the simulations the total population size was 190,000.
+This is similar to 170,000 which is the average population size in the 326 local authority districts in England and also allows 10,000 people in each of the 19 age-groups.
+The results are not sensitive to this assumption.

-A limitation of this analysis is that it depends on the assumption that the occurrence of an event follows a Poisson distribution where the events are independent.
-For most diseases and causes of death this is likely to be a reasonable assumption.
+A limitation of this analysis is that it depends on the assumption that the occurrence of an event follows a Poisson distribution.
+Poisson distributions assume events are independent, an infinite number of events may occur over a long period of time and that events occur only rarely in short periods of time.
+For most diseases and causes of death event independence is likely to be a reasonable assumption.
 It will not apply to rates of contagious diseases for example, where the occurrences are not independent, or where extreme weather or events cause spikes in deaths from a single external factor.
 However, these confidence interval methods should not be used in such cases.
+The assumption of an infinite number of events occurring over a long period of time are also generally reasonable as for example a type of cancer y the size of the population (ie the total number of deaths that could occur) is considerably greater than the numbers of actual deaths likely to occur.

-Specifying linear functions for the incidence and the population sizes is not restrictive as when calculating the DSRs as the order of the age groups is unimportant.
+As stated in the methods section, specifying linear functions for the incidence and the population sizes is not restrictive as when calculating the DSRs the order of the age groups is unimportant.
 The effect of altering the incidence and age association is to create different amounts of clustering within the numbers of observed events; a ratio of 5,000:1 in incidence between the highest and lowest categories will result in the lowest categories having very few events in contrast to a ratio of 1 which will spread the events evenly.

-Both the Dobson and the Tiwari method of calculating confidence intervals are influenced by the variation of the ratio of the population years in the standard population to the population years in the sample.
-Ng et al [9] specified that if this variation was small (<0.01 – as is the case in most of our modelled scenarios and the real data) then the Tiwari method was the recommended method if it was acceptable that the coverage was above the nominal value – as has been seen in these simulations.
+Both the Dobson and the Tiwari methods of calculating confidence intervals are influenced by the variation of the ratio of the population years in the standard population to the population years in the sample.
+Ng et al [12] specified that if this variation was small (<0.01 – as is the case in most of our modelled scenarios and the real data) then the Tiwari method was the recommended method if it was acceptable that the coverage was above the nominal value – as has been seen in these simulations.
 Ng et al recommended the original gamma method proposed by Fay and Feuer [6] if one is more concerned with a symmetrical confidence interval that is closer to the nominal coverage.

 The Normal approximation for calculating confidence intervals was included in this study in order to provide a benchmark against which to judge the Dobson and Tiwari methods.
-In practice if the Normal approximation was the method of choice then the use of continuity corrections to improve the fit to the Normal distribution would need to be investigated [10], such as that suggested by Begaud et al [11].
+In practice if the Normal approximation was the method of choice then the use of continuity corrections to improve the fit to the Normal distribution would need to be investigated [14], such as that suggested by Begaud et al [15].
 However as even standard spreadsheet packages can calculate the chi-squared distribution and can therefore calculate confidence intervals using both Dobson and Tiwari methods, efforts to improve the Normal approximation were not considered further.

-The coverage of the Dobson and Tiwari methods are both considered accurate for more than 10 observed events.
-However coverage from the Dobson method is consistently closer to 95%, with the coverage from the Tiwari method tending to be above 95%.
+In agreement with Ng et al [12] the coverage of the Dobson and Tiwari methods are both considered accurate for more than 10 observed events.
+Coverage from the Dobson method is consistently closer to 95%, with the coverage from the Tiwari method tending to be above 95%.
 However, as the confident limits from the two methods differ by less than 0.1% the differences in estimates are not significant.

 Conclusion